nooooaaaaah/gomxBlog/ReadMe.md

 # Go HTMX Blog Template

-Welcome to the Go HTMX Blog Template!
-This project is designed as a simple, scalable, and easy-to-adapt template for building dynamic blogs using Go (Golang) with HTMX for enhancing interactivity without needing to write JavaScript.
+Welcome to another Go HTMX Blog!
+This project is designed as a simple, and easy-to-adapt example for building dynamic blogs using Go (Golang) with HTMX for enhancing interactivity without needing to write JavaScript.

 ## Features